 Today, out of the bank's 700,000 customers in the Greek market, one third are enrolled in online services.
 In fact, Citi e-banking users in Greece are four times more than three years ago (of which 72% are men and 28% are women).

 The most popular transactions through e-banking are money transfers, balance checks, bill payments and credit card payments.

 According to a survey conducted by Pollfish - which, however, was done on a small sample of 300 smartphone users - 1 in 2 said they use e-banking services.
 The main use is to update and pay bills, while 8 out of 10 answered that they make less than 10 transactions per month.

-The 90% of those who use e-banking services said they were satisfied, while the 70% of those who do not use it claimed that they are not interested in using it in the future.
-Mobile banking services are used by only 3 in 10 surveyed and only 1 in 10 of this 30% makes more than 10 transactions per month.
+The 90% of those who use e-banking services stated that they are satisfied, while the 70% of those who do not use it stated that they are not interested in using it in the future.
+Mobile banking services use only 3 in 10 surveyed and only 1 in 10 of this 30% makes more than 10 transactions per month.
 However, the 80% of those who use such services said they were satisfied with their experience.